 According to the notations introduced above, we have

-Then for pairwise different $i_1,i_2,i_3=1,\ldots,m$ we obtain \cite{9}-\cite{24}, \cite{arxiv-3}
+Then for pairwise different $i_1,i_2,i_3=1,\ldots,m$ we obtain \cite{9}-\cite{24aa}, \cite{arxiv-3}

-On the basis of the presented approximations of iterated stochastic Ito integrals we can see that increasing of multiplicities of these integrals leads to increasing of orders of smallness according to $T-t$ ($T-t\ll 1$) in the mean-square sense for iterated stochastic Ito integrals.
-This leads to sharp decrease of member quantities in the approximations of iterated stochastic Ito integrals, which are required for achieving the acceptable accuracy of the approximation ($q_1\ll q$).
+On the basis of the presented approximations of iterated It\^{o} stochastic integrals we can see that increasing of multiplicities of these integrals leads to increasing of orders of smallness with respect to $T-t$ ($T-t\ll 1$) in the mean-square sense for iterated It\^{o} stochastic integrals.
+This leads to sharp decrease of member quantities in the approximations of iterated It\^{o} stochastic integrals, which are required for achieving the acceptable accuracy of approximation ($q_1\ll q$).